WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_EMAIL_BACKEND

-    Configures Django backend to use for sending e-mails.
+    Configures Django back-end to use for sending e-mails.

     .. seealso::